hantsy/spring-r2dbc-sample/docs/data-r2dbc.md

 ```

 ## Configuring Spring Data R2dbc

-Beside the R2dbc drivers, when using Spring Data R2dbc, add the following dependencies into your project.

 Spring Data R2dbc provides a templated `AbstractR2dbcConfiguration` class to simplify the configuration, override the `connectionFactory()` to provide a `ConnectionFactory` bean.
 You can also register the custom converters used to convert between data type and Java type.